Have you ever wondered why Google keeps pumping out algorithm updates?

 Many of their anchor text phrases contain brand names and domain URLs.
 This is the result I got from OpenSiteExplorer:

 Now, let’s look at the Google algorithm updates in more detail…

 The Google Panda update revolutionized SEO, prompting every business that relies on Google for lead generation and sales to pay attention.

-One important lesson we’ve learned is that SEO is never constant.
-It’s continuously evolving, and today’s “best practices” can become outdated tomorrow.
+One important lesson that we’ve learned is that SEO is never constant.
+It’s continuously evolving and today’s “best practices” can become outdated tomorrow.
 After all, who would have believed that exact match domain names would ever be penalized by Google?